williancapitolio/mywallet/README.md

 ## :soon: Future implementation

-- Integrate with and API and DB;
+- Integrate with API and DB;

 ## :bust_in_silhouette: Developer